vinhyan/scoot/README.md

 4. Accessibility:

-- Use specific tags or add landmarks, aria-labelledby and aria-label to the tags throgughout the project to help with all screen readers
+- Use specific tags or add landmarks such as `role`, `aria-labelledby` and `aria-label` to the tags throgughout the project for accessibility.

 ### Continued development